 Students with an undergraduate degree with a major in mathematics should consider taking the Master of Science degree in Mathematics (MSM).

 Students with a Bachelors degree and the equivalent of a minor in mathematics with interests primarily in applied mathematics may consider pursuing a Master of Science in Applied Mathematics (MSAM) degree.
-There are three special options for the MSAM for students concentrating on Computational Mathematics, Financial Mathematics or Mathematical Statistics respectively.
+There are three special options for the MSAM for students concentrating on Computational Mathematics or Financial Mathematics respectively.

-The department also offers a Master of Arts in Mathematics (MAM).
-The courses for this degree are offered online
+The department also offers a Master of Science in Statistics and Data Analysis (MSDA) (in development; Federal Student Aid eligibility pending, anticipated for Fall 2017) and Master of Arts in Mathematics (MAM) (the courses for this degree are offered online).

 The Ph.D. in mathematics requires that a candidate pass some preliminary examinations based on Master's level courses and then write, and defend, a thesis.